sid4618/Typefont/README.md

 Text on the cover of another book.
 ![](http://i.imgur.com/smfr0Kn.jpg)

-## V2
+## Version 2
-I'm working on a new version which gets the fonts directly from .ttf files or from the Google Fonts database.
+I'm working on a new version which gets the fonts directly from .ttf files and the Google Fonts database.
 The comparison is made using the [Hausdorff Distance](https://en.wikipedia.org/wiki/Hausdorff_distance) and the [Shape Context](https://en.wikipedia.org/wiki/Shape_context).
-If you are interested in a collaboration contact me (sirvasile@protonmail.ch).
+If you are interested in a collaboration contact me (vasile.peste@protonmail.ch).
+It's difficult to progress since I work and I have many other projects.

 ## Options
 You can pass an object with options to the function as second argument.